 Recommended equipment for this recipe

 Square/rectangular tray: I used a newly purchased rectangle-shaped baking tray for the first time!
-It was a little tricky to adjust the amount of each ingredient because it’s a little bigger than my square one I usually use.
+It was a little tricky to adjust the amount of each ingredient because it’s a little bigger than the square one I usually use.
 The tray I used for this recipe is 30cm by 20cm, and 5cm deep(12 x 8 x 2 inches).

 Parchment paper: A piece of parchment paper comes in handy when taking the bars out of the tray.
 It also prevents them from sticking to the bottom of the tray so I recommend using it.
 To line a tray, cut a piece of parchment paper the same length as the tray, grease the inside of the tray with oil or vegan butter and line.

 How to make vegan pecan pie bars

 Let’s make the crust first!
 Preheat the oven to 200℃.
 In a large bowl, mix the wholemeal flour and brown sugar together with a large whisk.
 Pour in the melted butter and mix well with a large wooden spoon until it makes a nice buttery dough.
 Transfer the mixture to a tray lined with parchment paper, gently spread and press it down evenly to the bottom.
 Pre-bake it for 10 mins.

 While the crust is in the oven, let’s make the pecan spread.
 Mix together the ground flaxseed, arrowroot powder and water together and set aside to thicken.
 This is the main binding agent mixture that works in place of eggs!